taufiqhusada/Conversate-Interactive-AI-based-Interview/README.md

 # Set up environment variables
 cd src
 cp .env.example .env
-# Edit .env with your OpenAI API key, MongoDB URI, and JWT secret
+# Edit .env with your OpenAI API key (REQUIRED)
+# Optionally add MongoDB URI if you want to persist interview data
+# Add JWT secret key for authentication

 # Run the Flask server
 flask --app app run
 ```

+The server will start on `http://127.0.0.1:5000`.
+The app works fully without MongoDB - interview data will be stored in browser localStorage instead.

 ## 🏗️ Architecture